chainflipgod/Chainflip-Maker-Hedge/README.md

 This project consists of two main components: a maker bot and a hedge bot for the Chainflip protocol.
 The maker bot facilitates market making on the Chainflip platform, while the hedge bot manages risk by hedging positions on Hyperliquid.

+Disclaimer: Fully examine all code before running it.
+Before runn

 ## Prerequisites

 - Python 3.7 or higher